To apply for A Levels

 GCSE Maths grade 5 or above.

-All our Further Education (FE) courses (Entry to Level 3) are free to EU residents who are under 19 years old on the 31st August 2022.
+All our Further Education (FE) courses (Entry to Level 3) are free to EU residents who are under 19 years old on the 31st August (the year you start your studies).
 For a few courses you may be expected to contribute towards the cost of specialist materials and resources.
 However, depending on your circumstances, you may be eligible for financial help from the College’s Learner Support Fund.
 You should apply for any such financial support as soon as you have been offered a place.
-If you are aged 19 or over on 31st August 2022 and you are a UK/EU resident you will normally be required to pay a course fee.

 Care to learn - childcare support for young people aged 16-20